switowski/europython2016/examples_to_use.md

 ## Use those examples:

-- Removing duplicates - you get it for free if you convert list to a set (but if the order is important use [OrderedSet](http://code.activestate.com/recipes/576694/)) and https://github.com/brennerm/PyTricks/blob/master/removeduplicatefromlist.py

 - Try to use map(), filter() or reduce() to replace an explicit for loop, but only if you can use a built-in function: map with a built-in function beats for loop, but a for loop with in-line code beats map with a lambda function!

-- You almost never need to use the **for** loop.
-Map/filter/reduce (functions are better solution.
-List comprehensions are the best solution.

-- Use iterator versions of functions when you need them (for example imap from itertools)

 - Use dictionary.iteritems() not, dictionary.items(): http://docs.quantifiedcode.com/python-anti-patterns/performance/not_using_iteritems_to_iterate_large_dict.html

 ### Examples I want to mention at the end (more like curiosities):